Explained at last?

 'bone conduction' channel.
 Someone should check to see if the frequency

 and phase detection of the internal signal channel has any vast

-differences.
-Evolution would be expected to redesign ears to become
+differences from ears.
+Evolution would be expected to redesign ears to

-excellent at the two very independent tasks (at least in toothed animals,
+excellent at the two very separate tasks (at least in toothed animals,

 not in all of them.)
 In particular, ultrasound is suppressed by air, so we